molmod/psiflow/docs/execution.md

   $ python my_workflow.py --psiflow-config frontier.py      # executes exact same workflow on Frontier
 ```

-The following sections will explain in more detail how psiflow can be configured to run on arbitrarily large resources.
+The following sections will explain in more detail how remote execution is configured.

 !!! note "Parsl execution"